How to Grow and Care for Dypsis lutescens (Areca Palm) Indoors

 Occasionally clean the mature leaves by damp-wiping with a soft cloth to get rid of dust as well as discourage pests and diseases.

-The best soil for Areca Palm should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients like this Palms Potting Mix available on Etsy.
+The best soil for Areca Palm is an all purpose potting mix that is rich in organic matter and well-drained to prevent it from getting soggy while providing the required nutrients.

 Fertilizer